 Adler started out shooting the usual suspects at age 15, doing sessions for friends and family, covering weddings, newborns, high school upper classmen, and so on.
 Soon, she asked all of the professional photographers around her where to go to college and what to study.

-Adler’s first-ever class was titled Organization in the Digital Age and it would be the first of many courses she would go on to teach regarding digital asset management.
-Her mission was to keep things simple and help people to protect themselves with smarter ways to track images and protect them with backing up.
-Today, she offers classes at every major photography conference around the U.S., although her topics have expanded to include creativity and how to cultivate techniques for being innovative and different.
-The danger, she says, is complacency.
-People should never be complacent with their portfolios.
-The same could be said of their storage.
+Adler’s first class was “Organization in the Digital Age.”
+It was her first of many courses she would teach on digital asset management.
+Her class instructs on how to keep things simple and set up smarter ways to track images and to protect them with archiving and multiple backups.
+Today, she offers classes at all major photography conferences around the USA.
+Her topics have broadened to creativity and how to cultivate techniques in being innovative and different.
+According to Adler, the biggest danger is complacency.
+People should never be complacent with their portfolios… or their storage.

-The end result, of course, is gigabyte after gigabyte of raw images.
-For the years that she’s been using G-Technology products, Adler has typically relied on pairs of G-DRIVE slims in the field.
-(As a rule, she always buys two of any storage drive and makes sure that one copies to the other as soon as possible.)
-As of mid-2013, though, she switched over to the G-DOCK ev with Thunderbolt for image backup from her laptop.
+This means gigabyte after gigabyte of raw images.
+For the years now, she’s been using G-Technology products, Adler has typically relied on pairs of G-Drive ev RAW in the field.
+(As a rule, she always buys two of any drive and makes sure that one copies to the other as soon as possible.)
+She also added the G-Speed Shuttle with Thunderbolt™ 3 to her workflow for image backup from her laptop.